Ali Khademhosseini: Translational efforts

 Khademhosseini is an academic entrepreneur who has started companies to translate the findings of his research into products.
 He co-founded Obsidio Medical to use a hydrogel made out of silicate nanoparticles with gelatin to engineer shear-thinning materials for the embolization of blood vessels in the peripheral vasculature.
 The technology was approved by U.S. Food and Drug Administration, and Obsidio Medical was acquired by Boston Scientific in August 2022.

 He also founded Omeat Inc., aiming to produce cultivated meat in a scalable and affordable manner.
 Omeat is a vertically integrated meat company that also produces humane and cost effective fetal bovine serum replacement.

 Other appointments and international interactions

 Khademhosseini was on sabbatical in 2011 as a Harrington fellow at the University of Texas-Austin with Prof. Nicholas Peppas.

 Khademhosseini was also affiliated with Tohoku University, WPI - AIMR program in Sendai, Japan.

 In 2019 and early 2020 he was on sabbatical at Amazon Inc. in Seattle.

-Training and Notable students
+Teaching and notable students

 Khademhosseini is a recipient of the Massachusetts Institute of Technology Outstanding Undergraduate mentor award.
-Numerous of his trainees have gone to academia as faculty at institutions including Harvard University-Massachusetts General Hospital (Adam Hacking), Brigham and Women’s Hospital (Shrike Zhang, SuRyon Shin), University of California-Riverside (Iman Noshadi, Ian Wheeldon), University of California-Los Angeles (Nasim Annabi), Arizona State University (Mehdi Nikkhah), Penn State University (Amir Sheikhi), Johns Hopkins University (Amir Manbachi), Texas A&M (Akhilesh Gaharwar), University of Pittsburgh (Shilpa Sant), NJIT (Amir Miri), INSERM, Northeastern University (Nasim Annabi), University of Sydney (Lifeng Kang, Chun Xu), University of Maryland (Ryan Sochol), Maastricht University, Korea University (Hanjun Kim), Hanyang University, National University of Singapore, and Tsinghua University (Yanan Du).
+His notable students include Akhilesh Gaharwar.